mark-hahn/coffeekup-intro/README.md

 This is another dirty little secret of CoffeeKup.
 If you are an advanced JavaScript programmer then you might have noticed that the compile operation covered in the last section destroys all closures for the helloTemplate function.
 Changing it to source and back to a function tends to do that.
 So later when the compiled template function ran, the var `fontSize` was not in scope.
 What to do, what to do.

-The complete signature for `CoffeeKup.render` is `CoffeeKup.render template, options`.
+The complete signature for `coffeekup.render` is `coffeekup.render template, options`.
 The options argument can contain a lot of properties, but the one we need here is a hash `options.locals`.
 Every key, value pair in the `options.locals` object is turned into a local var in the compile process.
 The source code `key = value` is added with the magic code before your template code.
 This creates locals to the compiled template function, hence the name.
 Now I can do ...

 	fontSize = 96
 	helloTemplate = ->
 		div style:"font-size:#{fontSize}px", 'Hello World'

-	CoffeeKup.render helloTemplate, locals: {fontSize}
+	coffeekup.render helloTemplate, locals: {fontSize}

 This passes fontSize into the compile operation making it avalable as a local and now my code works.
 I tend to use the CoffeeScript shortcut `{fontSize, a, b, c}` a lot.
 This creates `{fontSize:fontSize, a:a, b:b, c:c}`.
 So now `fontSize`, `a`, `b`, and `c` are "passed in" to the template to be available as a local.